Trust is the new currency of business. — Stephen Covey

 Trust spreads like wildfire when you are trustworthy.

 Commitment.
 Make promises.
 Keep them.
 Talk about them.
 When you actually make bold, short term commitments and keep them, you earn respect and trust.
 Even the smallest commitments matter.
 The language of commitment is really important to building trust.
 A clear and honest commitment represents the ultimate form of respect for your customers.
-Think about these two simple statements in context and how they make you feel:
+Read these two simple statements and notice how they make you feel:

 “Give us your email address and we will register you for our blog.”

-“Give us your email address and we promise to keep you informed of the latest trends in software product development.”
+“Give us your email address and we promise to keep you informed of the latest trends in software product development on the second business tuesday of every month.”

 The former gives you the opportunity to then say, in the header of your blog notification: “We promised to keep you informed on the latest trends in software product development.
 Here is our curated list of articles for the month.”
 That subtle difference in language can be impactful and the reminder that you are keeping your promises is an important part of the formula.

 Consistency.
 Pay attention to the language that you use and make sure your team, your software products and your marketing materials are using language consistently.
-People notice contradictions and inconsistencies that occur when you use amorphous marketing language and buzzwords and it fractures your brand.
+Speak honestly.
+Don’t use spin or jargon that is not clearly defined or creates a smoke screen.
+Never use manipulative marketing tactics.
+Forcing your customers to decipher your buzzword marketing moves them down the loyalty ladder.
+People notice contradictions and inconsistencies that occur when you use amorphous marketing language and it fractures your brand.
 Make sure the people that interact with your customers understand your company's lexicon and know how to use it.
 A great user experience needs clear and exciting language to support it.

 Great user experience designers know that the words you use matter just as much as the art.

-The same with the designs that go into the UI’s that you build.
+The same with the designs that go into the User Interfaces’s that you build for your customers.
 Invest in developing and maintaining a user interface “kit” that will help maintain a consistent and trustworthy look and feel across all of the digital experiences that your customers have.
 They shouldn’t have to learn a new interaction model with each new digital experience that you create.

 - What information can you provide to your customers that your competitors are not providing?